ThePathOfLeastResistance/Expresso/README.md

 ## About

 This project has been created with _@adobe/create-ccweb-add-on_.
-This add-on demonstrates how to use the Export APIs to export content in various formats including jpeg, png, pdf and mp4.
+As an example, this Add-on demonstrates how to get started with Add-on development using React and TypeScript with Document Sandbox Runtime.

 ## Tools

 -   HTML
 -   CSS
+-   React
--   JavaScript
+-   TypeScript

 ## Setup